YUCCA Overview Information

 How does it work?

 - Arthritis.
-Developing evidence suggests that a yucca extract might reduce symptoms of osteoarthritis such as pain, swelling, and stiffness.
+Early research suggests that a yucca extract might reduce symptoms of osteoarthritis such as pain, swelling, and stiffness.

 - High blood pressure.
-Taking yucca in combination with proper diet and exercise might help lower blood pressure.
+Taking yucca by mouth in combination with proper diet and exercise might help lower blood pressure.

 - High cholesterol and high triglycerides.
-Taking yucca in combination with a low-fat diet and exercise seems to help lower blood fats, including cholesterol and triglycerides.
+Taking yucca by mouth in combination with a low-fat diet and exercise seems to help lower blood fats, including cholesterol and triglycerides.
+Also, taking yucca extract along with quillaia extract by mouth for 4 weeks seems to decrease cholesterol in people with high cholesterol.

 - Digestive disorders.